 Chronic lymphocytic leukaemia (CLL)

-A haematologist is a specialist doctor who treats conditions that affect the blood – such as leukaemia and haemophilia – and the organs that make the blood.
+A haematologist is a specialist doctor who treats conditions that affect the blood, such as leukaemia or haemophilia, or the organs that make blood.

 Multiple myeloma develops when plasma cells build up abnormally in your bone marrow.
 Currently there's no cure but treatment is available.

 Non-Hodgkin lymphoma is a type of cancer that affects the lymphatic system.
 Read about the symptoms and treatment for non-Hodgkin lymphoma.

 If your child is diagnosed with cancer, you will have many challenges ahead.
 Find out how to tell your child and where to go for support.

 There are a number of different types of cancer.
 Find out about symptoms, treatment and how cancer can change the body.